 Analysis shows that two uncooked yolks contain the same level of antioxidants as an apple.

 Even so, poached or boiled (with the yolk unbroken) they still deliver a good antioxidant punch.

-But there's an important angle the Alberta team doesn't address: the free-range factor.
+But there's an important angle the Alberta team doesn't address.